 There is a vast array of electronic objects that we use, which is a source of radiofrequency radiation types.
-Few of them are excessively used by most humans and they are; tablet, iPad, smartphone, smart-refrigerator, home security system, smart meter, and so on.
+Few of them are excessively used by most humans and they are; tablets, Bluetooth headphones, smartphones, smart-refrigerator, home security systems, and so on.

 But before you move on to scanning such devices, configure your EMF meter to detect Radio Frequencies(RF).
 To measure RF radiation, place the device you want to scan on the floor, on a table, or just hold it in your hand if it’s tiny enough.